Causes of cradle cap

 - the rash seems to be spreading

-- the baby seems irritated by it
+- your baby seems irritated by it

 - you’re in any doubt that it is cradle cap.